margotkurfess/reference/README.md

-# reference
+# Reference

+## The goals of this repo are to:
-Keep track of commands and useful documentation across different coding languages.
+- Keep track of the commands I find useful
+- Explore creating documentation